siyangsun/courtyard/content/_index.md

 I've found the best way to navigate a digital garden is just how you'd navigate a "real" garden - by wandering from room to room based on what seems interesting.
 This can be done by clicking on any of the internal links throughout each page.
 There's also a map of the full layout of connected links at the bottom.
 A benefit of digitization is that you can also directly search for pages or keywords at the top.
 There are also tags that you can search.

 #### Current tags:
-- `#foundation`: pages with thoughts that are not fleshed out; might just contain bullets or links to other pages
+- `hallway:` pages with thoughts that are not fleshed out; might just contain bullets or links to other pages
-- `#tent`: ephemeral pages that don't really contain knowledge and may change a lot, contrary to the ethos of [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes)
+- `tent`: ephemeral pages that don't really contain knowledge and may change a lot, contrary to the ethos of [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes)
+- `room`: everything else

 ## Who am I?
 You can read more about me on my [main site!](https://siyangsun.github.io/)